 “Ay, darkly lodged enough!” returned my sullen guide.

-In the second stanza the narrator once more speaks out loud.
-He passes judgement on the dungeon, stating that the prisoners, or as he calls them, “guests” are lodged “darkly.”
+In the second stanza, the narrator once more speaks out loud.
+He passes judgment on the dungeon, stating that the prisoners, or as he calls them, “guests” are lodged “darkly.”
 This is an important line for the narrative as it increases the power he has over the scene.
 The prisoners belong to him in someway.